isolver/ioHub/docs/iohub/quickstart.rst

 #.
 Within the ioXInputGamePad directory, create a file that will hold the ioHub configuration for the demo.
 This file can be of any name, but the standard is to call it iohub_config.yaml.

-With the above directory and file structure created, contents can now be added to the python source file and the two .yaml config files as described below.
+With the above directory and file structure created, contents can now be added to the python source file and the two .yaml configuration files as described below.

-.. note:: When using the ExperimentIOHubRuntime class approach to creating the experiment,
+.. note:: When using this approach to creating the experiment,
     the above expriment folder structure will always be used.
 To save time in creating this initial experiment folder setup, there is a folder called startingTemplate in the ioHub examples folder that contains the necessary python source file with